 How to stay connected with your accounting colleagues when doing remote work?

 Even though you may be working remotely, staying connected with your co-workers is essential.
 Make an effort to communicate regularly with your colleagues.
-Don't hesitate when asking for feedback and support if needed.
+Don’t hesitate to ask for feedback and support if needed.

 Communication can be tricky when working remotely.
 Always use your camera when attending meetings to give your co-workers the feeling that you are on the same page.